polar-app/polar-app/.journals/BURTON.md

 ## TagsDB

     - DONE: I have a new UserTagsDB which merges user tags with the new write through system so that we can have ONE view of tags at a high level.

     - DONE: need to update the UI in the annotation sidebar to support tags for annotations.

-    - TODO: better to migrate the EXISTING tags...
+    - DONE: migrate the EXISTING tags...

     - TODO: I need to implement deletes and removing all the tags on all the docInfos and annotations and then persisting things back out.